Grendahl/t-rex-faq/README.md

 ## How do I start mining?
 Before you can mine, you need a crypto wallet.
 [MetaMask](https://metamask.io/) is easy to use and works in your browser and on your phone.

 The next thing you will need is a pool.
-There are several example .bat files in your t-rex folder that connect to reputable mining pools.
+There are several example .bat files in your T-Rex folder that connect to reputable mining pools.

-The simplest way to get started is to edit one of the ethereum .bat files in the t-rex folder and replace the address in there with the receive address from your wallet.
-Then, save and run the .bat file to start t-rex.
+The simplest way to get started is to edit one of the ethereum .bat files in the T-Rex folder and replace the address in there with the receive address from your wallet.
+Then, save and run the .bat file to start T-Rex.

 ## What should I mine?
 Generally speaking, you should mind the most profitable coin(s) available to you at the time.
 Visit [WhatToMine](https://www.whattomine.com/) and plug in your numbers to see what makes sense for you.

 ## I have been mining for hours now, but there is nothing in my wallet, is that normal?
 Yes, that is normal.
 Depending on your hashrate, it will take you a few days or even weeks before you hit the minimum payout amount and the pool sends it to your wallet.